PCBs for this module are now discontinued

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption is approximately 35mA per rail.

-The main board size is 108mm (deep) x 144mm (high).
-As with all Oakley projects the PCBs are double sided with through plated holes, have tough solder mask both sides, and have bold component legending for ease of construction.
+The main board size is 89 mm (deep) x 143 mm (high).
+The issue 7 board is a four layer design with through plated holes, has tough solder mask both sides, and has bold component legending for ease of construction.

 The VCO module features uses a three PCB set.
 Each PCB can be puchased individually.
 The three board method allows all the wiring to be done with a special socket PCB, special pot board PCB and 0.1" flexible connections.
 The VCO electronics are housed on the main board.
 The interconnection between the main board and pot board is via a 8-way preformed jumper interconnect.
 If you are building this module this system will reduce assembly time by at least an hour and a half!